kolov/pepper/docs/README.md

 ## Demo

-The demo module defines a simple server, where the only endpoint is protected with this rule:
+The demo module runs a simple ZIO-based server, where the only endpoint `/status/:orgId` is protected with this rule:

 ```scala
 val routes = StatusRoute.statusEndpoint